Fundamental Theory of Torsion Gravity: Torsion Gravity for Spinor Fields

+showing that the same property pertains to that quantity also in the second system of coordinates as well.
+In this way we have that if the property of a quantity is encoded as the vanishing of a tensor then we can be certain that such a property pertains to that quantity regardless the system of coordinates.
+And this is just covariance.

-As we have mentioned in the introduction, at the beginning, the most fundamental definition we have to give is that of tensor field: given any two systems of coordinates as $x$ and $x'$ related by the most general coordinate transformation law $x'\!=\!x'(x)$ then a set of functions of these coordinates written with respect to the first and second system of coordinates as $T(x)$ and $T'(x')$ and such that for a coordinate transformation they are related by
+The principle of covariance is therefore implemented in the geometry by the straightforward requirement that this geometry be written in terms of tensors.
+Therefore, let be given two systems of coordinates as $x$ and $x'$ related by the most general coordinate transformation $x'\!=\!x'(x)$ and a set of functions of these coordinates written with respect to the first and the second system of coordinates as $T(x)$ and $T'(x')$ and such that for a coordinate transformation they are related by

-is called tensor or pseudo-tensor, according to whether the sign of the determinant of the transformation is positive or negative respectively: for tensors with at least two upper or two lower indices, we may switch the two indices getting a tensor called transposition of the original tensor in those two indices, which may happen to be equal to the initial tensor up to the sign plus or minus, in which case the tensor is called symmetric or antisymmetric in those two indices respectively; given a tensor with at least one upper and one lower index, we can consider one of the upper and one of the lower indices forcing them to have the same value and performing the sum over all possible values of the indices, called contraction in those indices, and this process can be repeated until we reach a tensor whose contraction is zero, and said to be irreducible.
+then this quantity is called \emph{tensor} or \emph{pseudo-tensor}, according to whether the sign of the determinant of such a transformation is positive or negative.\!
+For a tensor with at least two upper or two lower indices, we might switch the two indices obtaining a tensor called \emph{transposition} of the original tensor in those two indices, and if it happens to be equal to the initial tensor up to the sign plus or minus we say that the tensor is \emph{symmetric} or \emph{antisymmetric} in those two indices respectively.
+Given a tensor with at least one upper and one lower index, we can consider one of the upper and one of the lower indices forcing them to have the same value and performing the sum over every possible value of those indices obtaining a tensor called \emph{contraction} in those indices, and this process can be repeated until we reach a tensor whose contraction is zero, called \emph{irreducible}.
+Particular cases are tensors having one index called \emph{vectors}, while tensors without any index are called \emph{scalars}.
+Tensors with the same index configuration can be \emph{summed} and any two tensors can be \emph{multiplied} in a component-by-component way, according to the usual rules of algebraic calculus as they are well known.